Too much screen time symptoms and their effects

 Without that time on screen, our physical and mental wellbeing would almost certainly deteriorate.
 Thank goodness for Zoom!!!

 5. Screen time leading to a career

 The information technology (I.T.) industry is a 2.3 billion GBP industry.
-There are, at time of writing this post, approx 1'500'000 I.T. jobs in the UK alone.
-To be apart of this industry, to learn skills to join this industry, screen time is a huge factor, you can't learn how to use a computer if you don't look at one!
-What about other jobs, retail, admin, marketing?
+There are, at the time of writing this post, approx 1'500'000 I.T. jobs in the UK alone.
+Screen time is a necessity in order to learn the skills to join this industry.
+You can't learn how to use a computer if you don't look at one!
+What about other jobs: retail, admin, marketing?
 Screen time is essential for them all.